 Let me do some quick formatting to this Power BI Ribbon Chart

-NOTE: I suggest you to refer Format Ribbon Chart article to understand the steps involved in formatting these Ribbons.
+NOTE: I suggest you refer to the Format Ribbon Chart article to understand the steps involved in formatting these Ribbons, background colors, data labels, etc.